Continuing Education Activity

 Patients should be counseled on preventing re-injury by not repeating the same mechanism, which led to the insult initially.
 The importance of physical rehabilitation should be emphasized to increase the chance of recovery.
 Patients should also be urged to follow up as scheduled to ensure that their treatment plan can be adjusted as necessary, especially in cases where early surgical intervention is warranted.
 It is also important for patients to continue following up regularly in cases where the prolonged delay to recovery may necessitate late surgical exploration and intervention.

-The initial provider to evaluate a patient with Saturday night palsy should ensure they are thoroughly worked up to rule out alternative causes for a new-onset neurologic deficit.
+The management of patients with Saturday night palsy is best accomplished with an interprofessional team approach.
+The initial provider to evaluate a patient with Saturday night palsy should ensure they are thoroughly evaluated to rule out alternative causes for a new-onset neurologic deficit.
 Furthermore, appropriate referral to a neurologist to plan for electromyography and additional diagnostic/therapeutic measures should be made.
 A referral to physical therapy should be made as well, and patients should be educated on supportive measures.
-There should be an established timeline in place to ensure that surgical intervention can be pursued early if deemed to be necessary, and appropriate surgical follow up should ensue in these cases.
+There should be an established timeline in place to ensure that surgical intervention can be pursued early if deemed to be necessary, and appropriate surgical follow-up should ensue in these cases.
 Patients in all cases should be given realistic expectations in terms of the recovery process, which may not be as straightforward as expected or desired.
 [Level 5]